 I have been teaching contemporary dance and ballet since 2002.
-I have gained a wide spectrum of experiences by teaching students at the professional education:
+I have gained a wide spectrum of experiences by teaching students at the professional education in following institutions:

 NYU - Steinhardt, dance pedagogical department

 I have also taught and set works for professional dancers, such as Le Mariage, by the choreographer Tero Saarinen at the Finnish National Opera and Ballet and worked with students with special needs in projects, such as the Tero Saarinen Company´s Apollo outreach project.